How to Pass the Massachusetts Foster Home Inspection in a Pre-1978 House

 |---|---|---|

-| Lead paint | Lead inspection certificate for pre-1978 homes | Missing or expired certificate; untreated peeling paint |
+| Lead paint | Lead-compliance letter for pre-1978 homes when a child under six will be placed | Missing or expired letter; untreated peeling paint |

-| Sleeping rooms | Adequate size, proper egress window, no shared sleeping with an unrelated adult | Attic or basement rooms that lack egress; undersized windows |
+| Sleeping rooms | Adequate size, proper egress, and no child over age 1 sharing with an adult | Attic or basement rooms that lack egress; undersized windows |

 | Firearms | Locked storage, ammunition stored separately | Gun cabinet not locked; ammunition accessible |